Efficient quantum algorithms for testing symmetries of open quantum systems: Simulations

 \subsection{\texorpdfstring{$XX$}{XX} Spin chain}

 Systems of spin-1/2 particles with nearest-neighbor exchange interactions have been studied for nearly a century and are foundational models in the exploration of magnetism in condensed matter physics \cite{Lieb2009-pt}.
+See Figure~\ref{fig:spin-chain} for a visualization.
 In the context of quantum information, spin chains have been studied for potential applications to quantum state transfer.
 We consider an open $XX$ Heisenberg spin chain consisting of two particles, each of which is subject to amplitude damping dissipation.
 This system is governed by the Lindblad master equation

 where the Hamiltonian $H$ is given by

 and each $\mathcal{L}_{i}$ term acts on qubit $i$ and is an amplitude dissipation Lindbladian, as defined in \eqref{eq:amp-damp-lindbladian}.
 In the above, $J\geq 0$ represents the rate at which excitations hop from one site in the chain to the other.